Superalgos/Superalgos/README.md

 ### Formulas and Conditions

-The *ormulas and Conditions* layer helps identify which _conditions_ are met at each candle.
-Notice how _conditions_ are highlighted as the cursor moves through different candles.
+The *Formulas and Conditions* layer helps identify which _conditions_ are met at each candle.
+Notice how _conditions_ are highlighted as the mouse pointer moves through different candles.

 ![Trading-Simulation-Conditions](https://user-images.githubusercontent.com/13994516/58564448-3e304200-822d-11e9-967b-8c74fb8532fe.gif)